DBCDK/simple-search/README.md

 ## Search GUI

 The also provides a simple GUI for exploratory work.
-Each hit has a cover (if any) and links to bib.dk
+Each hit has a cover (if any) and links to [bibliotek.dk](https://bibliotek.dk/)

 The GUI can be found at [http://simple-search-1-0.mi-prod.svc.cloud.dbc.dk](http://simple-search-1-0.mi-prod.svc.cloud.dbc.dk)